wadexu007/learning_by_doing/Jenkins/k8s_pod_as_build_agent/README.md

 ### Prerequisites
 1. A running Jenkins master in a Kubernetes cluster (my example use GKE 1.22) refer to [Installation Guide](../install_on_k8s/)
 2. A Service Account with k8s admin in a Target Cluster for deployment
-3. Firewall to Target Cluster from Jenkins shoud be allowed.

 ### Installed Plugin
 * Kubernetes Plugin
-* Google Kubernetes Engine Plugin
+* Google Kubernetes Engine Plugin (For deployment to GKE cluster)
-* GitHub Integration Plugin (Optional)

 ### Configuration
 1. go to `Manage Jenkins` –> `Manage Nodes and Clouds`